-Click here to see a sample of the Greenfeather Grant Application
+See a sample of the Greenfeather Grant Application.

-At the end of the academic year we host a luncheon at the Chisholm Community Center recognizing extraordinary accomplishments that Community Partners, Students, Faculty and Staff have done throughout the year.
+At the end of the academic year we host a luncheon on Stetson University's campus recognizing extraordinary accomplishments that Community Partners, Students, Faculty and Staff have done throughout the year.

 - Community Partner of the Year